 Pork Chile Verde

-Chile Verde is a dish you want to cook on the weekend when you’re puttering around the house and have a few (5) hours to spare.
-It’s not that you’ll be standing over the stove the entire 5 hours.
-In fact 4 of the 5 hours is allotted for simmering the green chile stew.
-You will be ever so happy that you decided to make it.
+Chile Verde is a dish you want to cook on the weekend when you’re puttering around the house and have a few hours to spare.
+It’s not that you’ll be standing over the stove the entire day.
+In fact most of the cooking time is done in the oven.

 Cut the tomatillos and peppers in half and turn the broiler on.